-We no longer have a full-time Dental Therapist.
-They visit our school in a mobile van during the year to check children’s teeth.
+The public dental clinic visit’s our school in a mobile van during the year to check children’s teeth.
 They will then advise you if you need to follow-up with an appointment at a clinic for any dental work.
-If you have a problem concerning your child’s dental care at any time of year, please ring the school office for the Dental Therapist’s contact number.
+If you have a problem concerning your child’s dental care or would like to visit the community dental clinic at any time of year, please ring Northcross Children’s Community Dental Clinic 09 479 4236.

 We strongly encourage parents to make regular inspections of their children’s hair to detect occurrences of pediculosis.
 If you find head lice or their eggs in your children’s hair, please notify your child’s teacher.
 Information sheets on head lice are available from the school office.
 When a case is detected in a classroom, then usually all parents with children in that class will be notified of the occurrence, and requested to check their children’s hair.
 Head lice are highly infectious so children may be sent home for treatment.

 Children who become ill at school are sent home after the parent/caregiver or emergency contact person has been notified to collect them.

 If your child has had a stomach upset, they must stay away at home for at least 24 hours from the last symptoms of this.
 If you are unsure whether or not to send your child to school due to an illness, feel free to contact the school office or speak with your doctor.

 Please let the school know if your child has any medical issues.
 No medication will be given to your child without your permission.
 Children who suffer from asthma, or who have known allergic reactions, must have appropriate medication and an Action Plan filed in the Health Room.